pvcraven/3d_graphics_class/source/assignments/assignment_08/assignment_08.rst

 * Paragraphs with a Purpose, Information, and Explanation (PIE)
 * Double-check that your paragraphs aren't longer that 1/3 of a page.
 * Conclusion
+* Bibliography in MLA format if you need to cite anything